ekaputra07/poredit/README.md

 Simple online PO/POT translation file editor.
 Built on Flask and Python PoLib.

-NOTE: This project is still under development, not ready for production yet since the main features are not yet finished.
-I put it here just for backup purpose in case my PC's were burn :).

 ####What it does?
 Just a simple thing, I could upload a .po or .pot file to this app, I got the edit link, and send the link to my partner that will do the translation.